rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 * Integration promoted after test pass
 * Master is always green
 * Lock ensure the correct code is tested

+Notes:

+* Integration step should take no more than 10 minutes
+* Improve: move stuff from expensive test command to self test command

 ### Additional functions